Always From Scratch

 Pesto finished off with parmesan cheese.

-Step 3: Pour in the parmesan and combine.
+Step 3: Pour in the parmigiano and combine.

 Step 4: I like my trapanese pesto to look like the image above.
-It's creamy but still has texture to it.
+It's creamy but still has some rough texture to it.
 Adjust the olive oil as necessary to achieve the desired texture.

 Pro-tips

-• Slowly pour the olive oil into the processor so that you can see how much olive oil you want to add.
-It's about a ¼ cup but you want the pesto to reach a smooth consistency.
+1. Slowly pour the olive oil into the processor so you can see how much you need.
+It's about a ⅓ cup, but you want the pesto to reach a mostly smooth but slightly rough texture.

-• Use the same hot pot that you boiled the pasta in!
+3. Use the same hot pot you used to boil the pasta!
 This is important to get the creamiest pasta!

 What else can I use pesto Trapanese for?